zhenghaven/GethDBReader/README.md

 Requesting large number of blocks at once from Geth client could cause significant overhead to a program.
+We encounter this problem in our research project, which needs to iterate through all existing blocks to analyze the algorithm we designed.
-This Python library helps reading blocks directly from Geth's internal databases, including Level DB and Freezer DB.
+Thus, we implemented this Python library that helps us reading blocks directly from Geth's internal databases, including LevelDB and FreezerDB.

+In addition, we also discussed more technical details on how to access both DBs and what is FreezerDB in [docs/AccessGethDB.md](./docs/AccessGethDB.md)

 ## Requirements